School of Arts & Sciences

 Scholarship opportunities are available for students of the Communication Department.
 Students who are active in our mass communication program may apply for program-specific scholarships.
 In addition, honor and memorial scholarships are awarded to the program’s outstanding students each academic year.

-Use the Mass Communication Department Scholarship Application Form to apply for foundation/departmental scholarships by February 15.
+Use the Mass Communication Program Scholarship Application Form to apply for foundation/departmental scholarships by February 15.

 Departmental scholarships available in this area and more can be found at https://ournorthwestern.org/make-an-investment/scholarships, including numerous miscellaneous unspecified scholarships.